 So, you've decided to upgrade your guitar with locking tuners, but you're somewhat suspicious and it's not an easy decision to make.

 Yes, it's true, your headstock needs to be drilled, and I know that it can be a scary proposition to drill holes in your precious baby.
 If you've decided to give it go, let me show you some of the best locking tuners, so that your axe can stay in tune no matter what the situation is.

-Read on to check out 5 of my favorite locking tuners for guitar.
+Read on to check out some of my favorite locking tuners for guitar.

 Table of Contents

-- My 5 Favorite Locking Tuners - Best for the Money
+- 8 Best Locking Tuners for the Money

 - Locking Tuners vs. Traditional Tuners